Our Farm

 TODAY

 There is active soil life on El Cacao once again.
-Thanks to the development of the agricultural land in an agroforestry system with several levels of shade, we have developed a sustainable, resilient and CO2-positive cultivation system.
+Thanks to the development of the agricultural land in an agroforestry system with several levels, we have developed a sustainable, resilient and CO2-positive cultivation system.
 The rich diversity of plants and animals shows that EL Cacao is a good place.
 No wonder our sloth and Ritter Sport ambassador Don Schoko and his friends have made their home here.

 Discover our